Best AMD Adrenalin Settings for Gaming and Low Latency

 On this page

-AMD’s Adrenalin software bundles real performance and latency features — but also some that can hurt your experience if you leave them on by default.
-This guide covers the best AMD Adrenalin settings for gaming and what each one actually does on a Radeon GPU.
+AMD’s Adrenalin software — officially AMD Radeon Software (Adrenalin Edition) — bundles real performance and latency features, but also some that can hurt your experience if you leave them on by default.
+This guide covers the best AMD Radeon settings for gaming, whether you call it the Adrenalin control panel or just Radeon settings, and explains what each toggle actually does on a Radeon GPU.

 Adrenalin’s latency and upscaling features are genuinely good — the trick is enabling the right ones and leaving the gimmicks off.